hkt5/chat/readme.md

-# SilenceOntheWire Lumen Chat implementation
+# SilenceOnTheWire Lumen Chat implementation

 This is a simple interpretation of the chat application for everyone based on the GPL 3.0 license.
 Code under the GNU GPL license cannot be used in programs based on other licenses.